BILS Area 5

 The Site

-Image (left): Aerial image of the site with boundaries shown in red.
+Map 1: Aerial image of the site with boundaries shown in red.
 The BILS Area 5 precincts are highlighted in blue.
+Map 2: land identified as Area 5 in Council’s Business and Industrial Lands Strategy.

 Images (below): A selection of images from the site showing its current condition.